CliMA/ClimaCoupler.jl/docs/src/boundary_conditions_doc.md

         function atmos_energy_normal_boundary_flux_second_order!(_...)
             fluxᵀn.energy.ρe -= bc_energy.fn(state⁻, aux⁻, t)
         end
     where `bc_energy.fn` can be a flux value or a relaxation function to a surface temperature (e.g. see slab land/ocean, or bulk formulation, or the M-O flux-based NishizawaEnergyFlux function).
-NB: Dirichlet is not notmally applied in this context.
+NB: Dirichlet is not normally applied in this context.

 ## BC stability in DG for idealized problems (probably delete)
-- boundary fluxes (numerical + physical) are implementable in DG via boundary numerical fluxes, between the interior point ($x^-$) and its extrior ghost equivalent ($x^+$).
+- boundary fluxes (numerical + physical) are implementable in DG via boundary numerical fluxes, between the interior point ($x^-$) and its exterior ghost equivalent ($x^+$).
 These need to be applied depending on the problem at hand.
-If using an advective problem, the BCs willl need to consider the direction, so that the flow carries information in the right direction.
+If using an advective problem, the BCs will need to consider the direction, so that the flow carries information in the right direction.
 - Advection fluxes
     - Imposed BCs
-        - A) Impose BCs via numerical sluxes
+        - A) Impose BCs via numerical fluxes
             - e.g. central boundary flux (or another numerical flux, e.g. Rusanov):
             $$u\theta = \frac{u\theta^- + u\theta^+}{2} = \frac{u\theta^- + f_0}{2}$$
         - B) Impose directly the flux at the boundary:
             $$u\theta = f_0$$
             so that $\theta^+ = \theta^- + 2\theta_0$ = reflection principle
-        - For an advective problem Liapunov function analysis shows that A) is more dissipatiove (and stable) but B) is closer to the analytocal conservation solution
+        - For an advective problem Lyapunov function analysis shows that A) is more dissipative (and stable) but B) is closer to the analytical conservation solution
     - Free endpoints / open boundaries
         $$u\theta = u\theta^-$$
         so that $\theta^+ = \theta^-$ = transmissive / free boundary (endpoint is just what it is)